7 Ways to Have the Best Seder Ever

 - Trivia Place Cards: Created by Repair the World and Be’chol Lashon, these place cards will get your seder guests in the right seats – and chatting about various Passover rituals in communities and cultures around the world.
 If your guests don’t know each other, consider using the question and answer format of the cards as an icebreaker for people sitting near each other.

 - Haggadot Inserts: Use inserts or other readings to emphasize a theme or concept throughout the seder or to highlight issues specific to our day:

 - Repair the World and Be’chol Lashon created this Avadim Hayinu (We Were Slaves) insert to spark discussion around the opening words of the Passover story and individual and collective struggles for freedom in today’s world.

-- The Religious Action Center of Reform Judaism has compile these resources to help you address some of today’s most pressing social justice issues during your seder.
-These other social justice-themed readings take on topics from hunger and the environment to the refugee crisis, LGBTQ rights, and more.
+- The Religious Action Center of Reform Judaism has compiled these social justice-themed readings to help you address some of today’s most pressing social justice issues during your seder.

 - Here are other ways you and your family can discover something new to add to the retelling of the story in the Haggadah.

-- Blessings: This year, the first seder coincides with Shabbat, so the blessing over the wine is the “Shabbat version.”
+- Blessings: In years when the seder coincides with Shabbat, the blessing over the wine is the “Shabbat version.”
 In some families, it’s customary to bless the children on Shabbat and holidays with these blessings and to recite Birkat haMazon (Grace After Meals) – either the long version or the short version.
 If you’re inclined, try adding these blessings to your celebration this year.